mcuringa/mixi/content/degrees/ed-tech-handbook.md

 This program does not lead to New York State teaching certification.
 Many of the students _are_ interested in K-12 teaching and either work in the field or have an undergraduate degree with initial certification.
-In this case, this Master's will count towards permanent, professional certification in New York State.
+In this case, this Master's will count towards permanent, professional certification in New York State (in your area of initial certification).
 For example, if you did your undergraduate degree in math education with an initial license.
 You will be eligible for professional certification upon completion of this Master's.

 Some students have also used this degree to pursue certification as an **Educational Technology Specialist** via the